m0xpd/FLIP/README.md

 This repository describes a 'Bernoulli Gate', intended for use in electronic music and similar switching applications.

-A Bernoulli Gate, named for Swiss mathematician [Daniel Bernoulli](https://en.wikipedia.org/wiki/Daniel_Bernoulli), takes a clock input and routes it to one of two outputs, based on the value of an internally generated [Bernoulli Variable](https://web.stanford.edu/class/archive/cs/cs109/cs109.1178/lectureHandouts/070-bernoulli-binomial.pdf).
+A Bernoulli Gate, named for Swiss mathematician [Daniel Bernoulli](https://en.wikipedia.org/wiki/Daniel_Bernoulli), takes a clock input and routes it to one of two outputs, A & B, based on the value of an internally generated [Bernoulli Variable](https://web.stanford.edu/class/archive/cs/cs109/cs109.1178/lectureHandouts/070-bernoulli-binomial.pdf).
 When the variable =1, the clock is routed to one output, A and when the variable =0, the clock is routed to the other output, B. The probability of the Bernoulli variable assuming value "1", p, is set by a front panel control (and/or by CV input).
 The probability of the variable assuming value "0" is 1-p.

 At extreme settings of probability the clock always goes to one or other output, as described, but at intemediate settings a random allocation is made, such that the probability of the clock routing to output A is p and the probability of routing to B is (1-p).